tytydraco/yessleep/out/Passenger_29.md

 "No," he said defeatingly.
 "I didn't see a thing."

-"What about you, I rounded on Chelsea.
+"What about you,” I rounded on Chelsea.
 "What about the woman?
 How'd she get those bruises on her arm?"

 "She doesn't know," Chelsea told us.
 "She said it all happened so fast.
 And it was dark.
 But she said that whatever grabbed her.
 It didn't feel like a man's touch at all.
 Like it was skin.
 But not entirely warm.
 It felt like her husband's hands, when she held them after he had passed away in the hospital.
 Leaving away is how she described it.
 Life.
 Leaving away."